Higgsing $qq$-character and irreducibility: Introduction and summary

-This implies that we have the irreducible three-dimensional module in the limit $q_2 \to 1$, while we have the tensor product module, which is not irreducible, in the other limit $q_1 \to 1$.
-Such a reduction to the irreducible module is specific to the $qq$-character: The (tensor) product of the $q$-characters with the weight parameters $(x,xq_1)$ is given by
+See~\cite[\S4.1]{Frenkel:1998ojj} for the $q$-character formula for $U_q(\widehat{\mathfrak{sl}}_2)$ .
+This implies that we have the irreducible three-dimensional module in the limit $q_2 \to 1$, while we have the tensor product module of the same spectral parameters in the other limit $q_1 \to 1$.
+Such a reduction to the irreducible module is specific to the $qq$-character.
+For example, the product of the $q$-characters with the spectral parameters $(x,x \mathsf{q})$ is given by